mabelpronk-eng/Thesis/README.md

   Processing and analysis of bulk transcriptomic datasets.

 - **Deconvolution**
   Scripts for estimating cell type proportions from bulk RNA-seq data (e.g., CIBERSORT & Statescope).
-Also scripts for evaluation of the performance of the deconvolution models.
+Also scripts for evaluation of the performance of the deconvolution models (visualization and statistical comparison).